Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Rubic.md

   <summary> <b> display </b> </summary> <br>

 - The name of the archetype is a portmanteau of *Rubik* (from [Ernő Rubik](https://en.wikipedia.org/wiki/Ern%C5%91_Rubik), the inventor of the Rubik’s cube) and *cubic* (from ‘cube’).
-- All of the names within the archetype derivityze from trigonometrical or speedcubing terms.
+- All of the names within the archetype derive from trigonometric or speedcubing terms.
 - Both Counter Traps ([Inverse, Transverse](#Trap-Interruption)) contain ‘verse’ in their name (for no particular reason).

 <table>